-Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with state agencies where authorization is required to ensure compliance with relevant distance education regulations.
-Inquiries pertaining to distance education regulations at Duke should be addressed to Assistant Vice Provost and Manager of Educational Compliance Hunter Stokes at firstname.lastname@example.org.
-Please also consider visiting the website maintained by Duke’s Office of Audit, Risk and Compliance for more information regarding compliance programs administered across the University community.
+Accordingly, the Office of the Vice Provost of Academic Affairs is coordinating Duke's efforts to work with campus partners and with governmental agencies where authorization is required to ensure compliance with relevant distance education regulations.
+Inquiries pertaining to distance education regulations at Duke should be addressed to Manager of Accreditation Evan Widney Evan.Widney@duke.edu (phone: 919-684-8690).
+Please also consider visiting the website maintained by Duke’s Office of Audit, Risk and Compliance at https://oarc.duke.edu/compliance for more information regarding compliance programs administered across the University community.

 Students whose complaints remain unresolved through the internal process overseen by the University may contact Duke’s accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), at 1866 Southern Lane, Decatur, Georgia 30033-4097 or by phone at (404) 679-4500 in accordance with SACSCOC complaint procedures.

 Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina.
 Students may file a complaint via the process and form established by SARA North Carolina at P.O.
-Box 14103, Research Triangle Park, North Carolina 27709 or by phone at (919) 549-8614, ext.
-4667 and email at firstname.lastname@example.org.
+Box 41349 Raleigh, NC 27629 or by phone at (855) 727-2162 and email at firstname.lastname@example.org.

-Furthermore, students may file a complaint with the Consumer Protection Division of the North Carolina Department of Justice via this form.
+Furthermore, students may file a complaint with the North Carolina Department of Justice via this form.
 Residents of the State of North Carolina may call the Department at (877) 566-7226 while individuals residing outside the State of North Carolina may contact the Department at (919) 716-6000.
 Individuals that wish to contact the Department in Spanish are encouraged to call the Department at (919) 716-0058.

 Students interested in enrolling in programs leading to professional licensure at the School of Nursing are highly encouraged to visit a webpage established by Duke for more information about these compliance issues that are of particular concern to the field of nursing.
-Students may also contact the Board of Nursing in their state for inquiries regarding nursing education and the School of Nursing's status with these regulatory agencies.
+Students may also contact Nora Harrington, Director of Recruitment and Admissions for the Duke University School of Nursing at 307 Trent Drive, Durham, North Carolina or (877) 415-3853 for more information about these considerations.
+In addition, students may contact the Board of Nursing in their state for inquiries regarding nursing education and the School of Nursing's status with these regulatory agencies.